xuhe2/sharelatex-ce/README_en.md

 [English Version (英文版)](README_en.md) | [简体中文版](README.md)

+## 🆕 Important Update

+**Now compatible with ShareLaTeX 6!**
+- Upgraded base image to `sharelatex/sharelatex:6`
+- MongoDB version upgraded to 8.0
+- Redis version upgraded to 7
+- Optimized build process and dependency management

 This is a private deployment project for **Overleaf Community Edition (formerly ShareLaTeX)**.

 ⚠️ Important Note on Compatibility and Versions
-To ensure maximum hardware compatibility (especially for older CPUs without AVX instruction sets), this project uses older versions of the ShareLaTeX base image and MongoDB.
+To ensure maximum hardware compatibility (especially for older CPUs without AVX instruction sets), this project uses optimized versions of the ShareLaTeX base image and MongoDB.

 <details>
-<summary><b>💡 For hardware supporting AVX instruction sets (upgrade recommended)</b></summary>
+<summary><b>💡 For hardware supporting AVX instruction sets (recommended)</b></summary>

-To ensure compatibility with older hardware, this project uses older versions of the image by default.
-If you confirm that your deployment environment **supports AVX instruction sets**, we strongly recommend that you modify your configuration to get the latest features, performance, and security updates:
+To ensure compatibility with older hardware, this project uses optimized images by default.
+If you confirm that your deployment environment **supports AVX instruction sets**, you can modify the configuration for more customization options:

-1. **Base Image Version Upgrade:**
+1. **Base Image Version Adjustment:**
-* You can modify the `Dockerfile` in the `sharelatex-ce` folder to replace the base image in the `FROM` instruction with the latest official `sharelatex/sharelatex:latest` tag.
+    * You can modify the `Dockerfile` in the `sharelatex-ce` folder to replace the base image in the `FROM` instruction with the official `sharelatex/sharelatex` version tag you need.

-2. **MongoDB Version Upgrade:**
+2. **MongoDB Version Adjustment:**
-* Modify your `docker-compose.yaml` file and replace the image version of the MongoDB service (e.g., `leaf-mongo`) with `6.0` or higher to ensure the latest private deployment solution.
+    * Modify your `docker-compose.yaml` file to replace the image version of the MongoDB service (e.g., `leaf-mongo`) with the version you need.
+Currently, version 8.0 is used by default.

-This modification allows you to enjoy all the features and performance improvements of the latest Overleaf/ShareLaTeX images.
+With the above modifications, you can adjust the deployment environment according to your needs.

 </details>